 Tilley Group

-“I believe that answering the major medical and biotechnology questions of the 21st century will require convergence of the life and physical sciences and reliance on the use of advanced imaging techniques.” – Leann Tilley
+“I believe that answering the major medical and biotechnology questions of the 21st century will require convergence of the life and physical sciences; and that the development of drugs for diseases, such as malaria, that affect patients who can't afford expensive treatments, requires radical new approaches involving Academic/Private/Public partnerships.
+I would like to be part of the exciting developments in these areas." – Leann Tilley

 Research